-The Google Play store no longer plays second fiddle to iOS.
-More than 1 million apps are available for you to download onto your Android device, covering everything from productivity boosters to apps that turn your phone into a portable entertainment studio.
+You'll find the best Android apps in the Play Store with more than 1 million apps are available for you to download onto your Android device.
+These cover everything from productivity boosters to apps that turn your phone into a portable entertainment studio.

 With so many apps to sort through, finding which ones deserve a place on your Android phone can be a challenge.
 That's where we come in.
 We've gone through Google Play to find top Android apps across a wide variety of categories.
 Whether you want to fill up a new Android phone with apps or just try out something new like a productivity app, fitness tracker or web browser, check out the best Android apps you might have overlooked.
 (And if you're looking for top first-person shooters, puzzlers and arcade-style throwbacks, check out our picks for the best Android games.)

 Check out these apps if you want to turn your Android phone into another device for getting things done.
 (For more picks, see our selection of the best productivity apps for mobile devices.)

 With Niagara Launcher, you get a lean Android launcher that delivers the customizability that Android users demand.
 We selected this as the best Android app in our Tom's Guide Awards 2021 because it offers a clean and minimal interface that puts your apps front and center in an alphabetical list.

 We also appreciate how Niagara puts notifications front and center, letting you read and respond from the home screen.
 Distractions are at a minimal with Niagara, which even keeps ads out of the free version of the app.
 If you like a clean look for your Android phone, get this on your device right away.